Multi-Virtual Knot Theory: Virtual and Multiple Virtual Knot Theory

 Note that these state evaluations $\langle S \rangle$ can be reformulated in terms of dichromatic polynomial evaluations and alternating sums of chromatic polynomial evaluations of graphs $G(S),$ as we have done in the end of Section 3, items 4 and 5 and the figures: Figure~\ref{EFF11}, Figure~\ref{Taut}, Figure~\ref{Taut1}.
 Translation of the states $S$ to the graphs $G(S)$ is useful for doing these calculations.\\

 We have the basic theorem:\\

-{\bf Theorem.} The generalized bracket is invariant under detour moves for any choice of commuting variables $x,y, \delta.$ The generalized and chromatic brackets $<K>$ are invariant under the Reidemeister moves $R2$ and $R3$ when we take $B= A^{-1}, \delta = -A^2 - A^{-2}.$ We call this the {\it topological specialization} of the bracket.
-Thus the topological specialization for the chromatic bracket is an invariant of double multiple virtual knots and links and is a well defined Laurent polynomial.
-For arbitrary multiple virtuals the topological specialization of the generalized bracket is invariant under the R2 and R3 moves and takes values in the ring generated by the flat virtual classes of the states of the diagram with coefficients in the Laurent polynomials in $A.$\\
+{\bf Theorem.} The generalized bracket is invariant under detour moves for any choice of commuting variables $A,B, \delta.$ The generalized and chromatic brackets $<K>$ are invariant under the Reidemeister moves $R2$ and $R3$ when we take $B= A^{-1}, \delta = -A^2 - A^{-2}.$ We call this the {\it topological specialization} of the bracket.
+For arbitrary multiple virtuals the topological specialization of the generalized bracket is invariant under the R2 and R3 moves and takes values in the ring generated by the virtual classes of the states of the diagram with coefficients in the Laurent polynomials in $A.$\\

 {\bf Proof.} It is only necessary to check that the expansion of the box virtual is compatible with the detour moves.
 This is verified diagrammatically in Figure~\ref{EFF9} and Figure~\ref{EFF10}.
 This completes the proof. $ \Box$